seyf1elislam/LocalLLM_OneClick_Colab/README.md

 ## License

-All  Models license belongs to the owners please follow the link of the Model repo and read its license if u need.
+All  Models license belongs to thier owners please follow the link of the Model repo and read its license if u need.

 ## Thanks <3